HCAGridLayout/HCAGridLayout/README.md

 =======================================

-Codes for grid layout algorithm described in our paper ["Hierarchical Cluster-Aware Grid Layout"](https://xxxx) (xxxx).
+Codes for grid layout algorithm described in our paper ["Hierarchical Cluster-Aware Grid Layout for Large-Scale Data"](https://xxxx) (xxxx).

 Note
 ----------